 Residents join the Child & Adolescent Psychiatry (CAP) clinic at WisPIC during their PGY2 year, affording them early exposure to this critical field, and allowing them more opportunity to decide on whether or not they would like to pursue a career in CAP.
 Residents continue to see their CAP patients even after the end of the PGY2 year, so that they can have a longitudinal experience for up to 3 years.
 Residents work closely with CAP fellows who also rotate in this clinic.

-Residents hone their acute psychiatric skills in two settings:
+Residents hone their acute psychiatric skills in three settings:

 - University Hospital: an 18-bed medical-psychiatric unit with approximately half involuntarily committed patients that serves southern Wisconsin.